 by Allied Precision Industries

 Unavailable on Chewy

-This heated water dog bowl from Allied Precision Industries has a full capacity of 5 quarts, allowing for adequate water supply for a couple of days without the need of refilling.
+This heated water dog bowl from Allied Precision Industries has a full capacity of 5 quarts, allowing for adequate water supply for a couple of days without the need for refilling.
 The bowl itself is made from durable plastic.
 A mechanism for thermostat control that runs on a waterproof 50-watt motor keeps water from freezing over in icy conditions.